frederic-perez/AmE-dictionary/data/idioms.md

 __me three__ _humorous_ An expression of concurrence, agreement, or willingness to participate in addition to others.
 Said after someone has said “me too” (i.e., “me as well”), thus creating a pun of “too” and “two.” _Dan: “I’m going with you, Steve.”
 Greg: “Me too!”
 John: “Me three!”_
 __meant to be__ _It was meant to be made in heaven._
 __measure the drapes__ To begin planning or preparing to replace someone in a job or position before one has actually secured the role, especially during a political election. _The senator has been criticized for measuring the drapes in the Oval Office with a month still to go before the votes will be tallied._
+__media darling__ A very famous and popular person who receives exceptionally positive media coverage or attention. _Ever since the election season began, the presidential hopeful has become quite the liberal media darling._
+__meet (someone’s) expectations__ To be as good as or have the qualities that someone predicted, expected, or hoped for. _We’d heard so many good things about the new restaurant, but the food didn’t meet our expectations at all._
+__meet trouble halfway__ :dart: To worry, grow anxious, or distress oneself unnecessarily over something that has yet to happen. _You can’t go through life meeting trouble halfway, or you’ll end up paralyzed with indecision and anxiety._
 __meet-and-greet__ A session where a celebrity, etc, is introduced to or questioned by members of the public or journalists.
+__memory lane__ A set or series of memories of one’s past life, likened to a roadway that one may visit or take a tour of.
+(Used primarily in the phrase “stroll/take a trip/walk etc. down memory lane.”) _My grandmother spends more time strolling down memory lane these days than conversing about the present._
 __mess around__
+__mess of pottage__ Something of little, trivial, or no value but which appears to be attractive or valuable on first reckoning.
+An allusion to Esau in Genesis 25:29–32, who sells to Jacob his birthright to his family’s estate for a bowl of lentil stew (pottage). _Only after the economic crash did it become fully clear what messes of pottage these sub-prime mortgages proved to be for first-time homeowners._
 __metal__ _adj_ _slang_ :seven: Very intense or hardcore.
 A reference to heavy metal music, which is typically considered to have such qualities. _Whoa, that’s metal—how many hours did it take to get that tattoo?_ _The most metal episode so far._ _I don’t know if I’m metal enough to do that._
 __middle ground__ :two: Something that people with differing opinions or views can agree upon; a compromise. _More and more, it seems like people of differing views are unwilling to attempt to find a middle ground._
 __milk it__ To take advantage of the help or kindness of others, as when one acts as if one still needs help after recovering from an illness.
 __mince (one’s) words__
+__mind (one’s) manners__ To be well behaved and act appropriately. _Make sure you mind your manners while you are with your Aunt Josephine.
+I don’t want to hear about you giving her any trouble while I’m away!_
 __mint money__ To earn a very large amount of money, especially by doing something very successfully. _We’ll be minting money if we can manage to secure a trading partner in China._
 __miss a beat__ _Without missing a beat._
+__Miss Right__ The perfect or most suitable woman to be in a relationship with or to marry. _If you’re waiting for Miss Right to just appear in your life, you’re never going to find someone you’ll be happy with.
+You have to get out there and give people a chance!_
 __miss the cut__ In golf, to fail to match or better the score necessary to remain in the final two rounds of a four-round tournament, thus resulting in elimination.
 __miss the point__ :two::hammer:
 __mix and match__ To put certain things together in different combinations. _You can mix and match any of the items on this table, so take whatever you want._ _The pieces in my spring collection were designed to be mixed and matched._